A. Customer Demonstration Program Overview

 F. Timelines and How to Apply

 Applications must be initiated in AccessOCE by an OCE Business Development Manager (BD).
 Once initiated, the Applicant will receive login information to begin completing the application.
 Prior to submission, applicants MUST first request their BD to provide an endorsement of the application for eligibility and suitability.
 Once the endorsement is provided, the applicant or BD will then be able to submit the application.
+Post-submission, applicants will be connected to an Innovation Hub via their BD if they are already not connected to one.

 For program-related inquiries, including assistance with deadlines and applications, please contact: